npryce/krouton/README.md

 No reflection, annotations or classpath scanning.

+Explicit, type-checked flow of data and control, instead of "spooky action at a distance" via reflection, annotations, classpath scanning, passing data in context maps or synthetic HTTP headers, or control flow via exceptions.

-Separate reactive code from routing policy
+Separate code that routes and handles requests from definitions of URLs

+* URLs defined by constants (immutable objects)
-* Routing policy defined by constants (immutable objects)
+* Routing policy defined by operations on those constants
-* Routing done by functions/closures/objects
+* Routing done by functions/closures/objects that connect Krouton's routing policy API to a web server library.

-Compositional: routes are composed from primitive parts, and user-defined routes can be used in exactly the same way as the predefined primitives.
+Compositional: routes are composed from primitive parts and composition operators.
+User-defined routes can be used in exactly the same way as the predefined primitives.

 Mandatory aspects of a resource locator go in the path